Rules governing academical dress

 - Sleeves must be at least three-quarter length.

-- Shoes must be entirely black and of sober style (advisable anyway for the walk down to Senate House!); backless shoes, sandals, peep toes, boots, buckles or very high heels are not permitted.
+- Shoes must be entirely black and of sober style (advisable anyway for the walk down to Senate House!); No, or very small heels only.
+Backless shoes, sandals, peep toes, boots, buckles are not permitted.

 - Stockings or tights must be worn and must be un-patterned and must be of neutral colour or black with the latter being preferred.